LimeChain/ae_sophia/README.md

 # About this repo
 ## Overview
-This repo is representation of Solidity ERC721 smart contract written in Sophia language and based on the Aeternity blockchain.
-It is based on the Openzeppelin version of the ERC721 contract.
+This repo is representation of Solidity ERC721 and Ownable smart contracts written in Sophia language and based on the Aeternity blockchain.
+It is based on the Openzeppelin version of the contracts.

 ## Structure